A lot of these were taken from my post on MeWantTravel, but I wanted to add some more recommendations for those who are interested in passive income.

 Create Your First Etsy Store

 You can make great passive income through Etsy (check out my guides here).
-If you want to open your own Etsy store, consider using my link for 40 free listings (which will earn me 40 listings as well).

 Book AirBnB Accommodations or Start Your AirBnB Business